NLIreland/puppet-fcrepo/README.md

     ```
     puppet module install /path/to/puppetlabs-tomcat --modulepath /path/to/modules
     ```
 3. Java already installed on the machine.
-Usually this can be installed by either:
+Usually this can be installed by doing one of the following:
-    * Setting up your OS's packaged Java via Puppet by using the official puppetlabs/java module.
+    * Setting up your OS's packaged Java via Puppet by putting something like this as part of the init:
+    ```
+    package {'java-1.8.0-openjdk': ensure => 'installed',}
+    ```
+    * Using the official puppetlabs/java module for Java installation, particularly if you need multiple versions of Java installed.
 This should configure the proper path to the Java installation.
     * Installing a package (such as Oracle's Java RPM), which also sets up the proper path.
     Installing this via a local yum repository can allow Puppet to easily install this for your machines.